Casablanca, Morocco: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-Mosques often require certain dress, so if you plan to see the stunning King Hassan II Mosque, take the following:
+Mosques often require certain dress, so if you want to check out the majestic King Hassan II Mosque, take the following:

-Note that there may be restrictions on who is allowed to enter the mosque; it is best to check with the Casablanca tourism authority.
+Note that there may be restrictions on who is allowed to enter the mosque; you should check with the Casablanca tourism authority.

 May

-May here is balmy.
+May in Casablanca is mild.
 Temperatures average in the 60s F (high 10s C), with daytime temperatures significantly higher.
-It rains once in a while.
+It rains occasionally.

 What to wear/what to pack: